The weak neutral Fe fluorescence line and long-term X-ray evolution of the Compton-thick AGN in NGC 7674: Results

 \subsubsection{Decoupled \mytorus\ model}

 We next tried several versions of the more complex \lq decoupled\rq\ mode in \mytorus.
 In this mode, the direct l.o.s. absorption, the toroidal Compton scattering emission, and the fluorescence emission components are not necessarily coupled to each other.
 By varying the \nh, the inclination angles or the relative normalisations associated with these components, one can effectively simulate a variety of scenarios including a clumpy obscurer or varying elemental abundances (for example).
-This can alleviate the need for the partial covering component that we introduced in Section\,3.2 to dilute EW(\fek).
-We confirmed that simply decoupling the normalisation constant of the fluorescence line $A_L$ from the normalisation of the Compton scattering component $A_S$ allowed a very good fit (with a fitted sub-unity value of $A_L$\,=\,0.26\,\p\,0.06) with no partial covering required, equivalent to model P. The problem is that such a decoupling cannot be self-consistently interpreted as having sub-Solar abundances, because of the assumption of Solar abundances for the Compton scattering component that produces the overall continuum shape of the Compton hump.
+This may also potentially allow us to remove the need for the additional \lq\nh(scatt)\rq\ layer that was introduced in Section\,\ref{sec:modelT} for absorbing the scattered power law that dilutes EW(\fek).

+We first confirmed that simply decoupling the normalisation constant of the fluorescence line $A_L$ from the normalisation of the Compton scattering component $A_S$ allowed a very good fit (with a fitted sub-unity value of $A_L$\,=\,0.26\,\p\,0.06) with no extra PL$_{\rm scatt}$ component required, equivalent to model P. The problem is that such a decoupling cannot be self-consistently interpreted as having sub-Solar abundances, because of the assumption of Solar abundances for the Compton scattering component that produces the overall continuum shape of the Compton hump.

-We also attempted more complex scenarios that could potentially alleviate the need for partial covering, including having multiple scatterers.
+We also attempted more complex scenarios, including the possibility of having multiple scatterers.
 Such a scenario includes two components inclined at orthogonal angles of 0 [face-on] and at 90\,deg [edge-on] with $A_S$\,=\,$A_L$ for each component, and is discussed at length by \citet{yaqoob12}.
 But these models appeared to require extreme decoupling between the two scatterers.
 For instance, allowing freely varying cross-normalisation constants between these scatterers, the face-on reflection component ($A_{S0}$ in Yaboob's terminology) prefers a normalisation $\gtsim$\,5\,times stronger than the edge-on component ($A_{S90}$) responsible for the l.o.s. obscuration.
 This implies a strong departure from the default time-steady illuminated \mytorus\ geometry with covering factor of 0.5.
 Such a scenario with strong variability on characteristic timescales relevant to the inner torus is discussed and argued against in Section\,\ref{sec:switchedoffscenario}.